Challenging legacies to charities

 Disinherited daughter wins six-figure settlement after challenging legacies to charities

-Case study of a disinherited daughter who was successful in challenging legacies to charities
+This is a case study of a disinherited daughter who was successful in challenging legacies to charities

 We recently represented Mrs. A in a dispute regarding her late father’s estate valued at over a million pounds, after she received a derisory four figure sum under his Will.